-Prerequisite: Math Placement Level 2 or MTH1012 with a grade of C or higher.
-Continuation of Beginning Algebra.
-Topics include: roots and radicals, quadratic functions, quadratic equations and inequalities, polynomial and rational functions, inverse functions, exponential and logarithmic functions.
+Prerequisite: Math Placement Level 2 or MTH1012 with a grade of C or higher Continuation of Beginning Algebra.
+Topics include roots and radicals, quadratic functions, quadratic equations and inequalities, polynomial and rational functions, inverse functions, and exponential and logarithmic functions.
 Emphasis is placed on developing conceptual understanding and problem-solving skills.

-Note: Does not satisfy the Core Curriculum Mathematics requirement; however, units do apply toward a Bachelor degree.
+Note: Does not satisfy the Core Curriculum Mathematics requirement; however, units do apply toward a bachelor's degree.

-MTH1216 Pre-Calculus with Trigonometry (4)
+MTH1216 Precalculus with Trigonometry (4)

-Prerequisites: Math Placement Level 3 or MTH1114 with a grade of C or higher.
-Covers functions, exponentials, logarithms, trigonometric functions of angles and real numbers, graphs of trigonometric functions, trigonometric equations and inequalities, inverse trigonometric functions, the law of sines and cosines, basic analytic geometry, conic sections, vectors in the plane, polar coordinates, systems of equations, binomial theorem.
-Additional topics if time permits: remainder and factor theorems for polynomials, division of polynomials, mathematical induction, sequences and series, complex numbers.
+Prerequisite: Math Placement Level 3 or MTH1114 with a grade of C or higher Covers exponential and logarithmic functions, trigonometric functions of angles and real numbers, trigonometric equations and inequalities, inverse trigonometric functions, the law of sines and cosines, conic sections, vectors in the plane, polar coordinates, sequences and series, binomial theorem, and mathematical induction.
+The course introduces basic principles of mathematical proofs and elements of inductive and deductive reasoning.
+Additional topics if time permits: three-dimensional coordinate geometry, polar form of complex numbers, algebra of matrices, and systems of nonlinear equations.
 Satisfies the Core Curriculum Mathematics Requirement.